isomerpages/moe-tanglinsec/_about-us/Our History.md

 In 2016, Tanglin Secondary School merged with Clementi Woods Secondary School and started a new chapter of its journey, driven with the strengths from each of the schools in its fold.
 The school motto was updated to ‘**Leaders of the Future, Pride of the Community**’ to reflect its new mission to prepare its students for an ever-changing world.

-_List of distinguished Principals of Tanglin Secondary School:_
+_List of distinguished Principals of Tanglin Secondary School:_<br>

 _Mr Wu Tsung Kan (1964 – 1968)_